dadoonet/spring-elasticsearch/README.md

 If merging fails, the factory will not start.

-### Force rebuild mappings (use with caution)
+### Force rebuild indices (use with caution)

-For test purpose or for continuous integration, you could force the factory to clean the previous `type` when starting the client.
+For test purpose or for continuous integration, you could force the factory to clean the previous `indices` when starting the client.
-It will *remove all your datas* for that `type`.
+It will *remove all your datas* for every index which has been defined.
 Just set  `forceMapping` property to `true`.

 ```xml
 <elasticsearch:client id="esClient" forceMapping="true" />